pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A goal without a plan is just a wish."
 --Harold Tharp

+"If it's designed well, it will take care of itself."
+--Harold Tharp

 "...and they have windows, and your lab doesn't have windows because why don't they put windows in labs?"
 --Andrea Thomaz, on why robots often don't work in the field